flaviusb/jewels/the-sapphires.md

 ================

 #Krieg
 'Krieg' comes from the German school of medieval swordsmanship, and originally referred to a distance and the concomitant realities.
 Within Krieg there is no need to close, and there is no time for conscious thought.
-The Sapphire Krieg is speed chess.
+Krieg is like speed chess.

-The arts that teach the Sapphire Krieg are Qin Na and Rondel Dagger.
+The arts that teach Krieg are Qin Na and Rondel Dagger.

 #Closing